suitcss/suit/README.md

 on top of a curated set of SUIT packages.

 SUIT splits CSS into 2 main layers: low-level utilities and higher-level components.
-This distinction is make explicit by class name conventions.
+This distinction is made explicit by class name conventions.

 **[Documentation](doc)**.